whitead/plumed-experiments/README.md

 The `EDS_OUT` file contains the step in the first column, followed by the bias coefficients.
-The bias force applied to the CV is `-a`, where `a` is the coefficient in the EDS column and `a CV` is the bias energy, where CV is the value of the CV.
+The bias force applied to the CV is `-a`, where `a` is the coefficient in the EDS column and `a*CV` is the bias energy, where CV is the value of the CV.
+The last columns keep track of how much the bias has been changed and are part of the EDS algorithm for restarting.